 I tried using my regular bras, but scrunching them down to let my baby nurse or to pump at work put permanent creases in my molded cups.

 It’s much better to buy nursing bras, especially the padded ones.
 The padded ones are great because you don’t have to worry about milk leaking through or fuss with inserting nursing pads into your bras.

 Look for tanks that have a built-in shelf bra, strong straps, and an easy open-and-close panel along the chest.
-Their extra roominess in the belly area was an added, I-love-you-for-not-clinging-to-my-baby-weight bonus.
+(Extra roominess in the belly area is an added, I-love-you-for-not-clinging-to-my-baby-weight bonus.)

 This way, in the middle of a chilly night I could just unbutton the top of my shirt and expose a minimal amount of skin.

 A tip that worked for me was to apply the cream to my nipples those last couple of weeks before giving birth to soften and prepare them for nursing.

-By preparing a bit ahead of time, and learning about the key to breastfeeding success, you’ll be well on your way to making the most of this special time.
+By preparing a bit ahead of time and learning all you can, you’ll be well on your way to making the most of this special time.